AviNanavare/Cloth-Store/README.md

 Added files

-Created Simple Book-store using only JSP....
+Created Simple Cloth-store using only JSP....